hashkat/hashkat/docs/tutorial04.md

 ## Next Steps

-We have now worked with a few configurations of the twitter preferential follow method.
+We have now worked with a few configurations of the twitter suggest follow method.
 Though we did not implement entity types with a follow rate when runing Barabasi configurations, you are encouraged to try doing so, as well running simulations with more entity types, more entities, less regions, etc. The more practice you get using #k@, the better skilled you will be at producing your ideal network simulations.